 Are you a lover of this classic Christmas tipple?
-Here are our favourite recipes to make at home.
+Discover our favourite mulled wine recipes to make at home.

-Much to our delight, mulled wine tends to make an appearance at every holiday party, work event and carol-singing session over the Christmas period.
-Though reaching for a bottle of M&S’s ready-made offering is tempting (we’ve been guilty of this ourselves one too many times), making your own version of this festive staple is super easy and a fun way to get into the Christmas spirit.
-These recipes will see you through the holidays and fill your apartment with some heavenly scents…‘tis the season, after all!
+Much to our delight, mulled wine is a festive season staple.
+Arguably the drink of Christmas, it’s cosy, warming and tasty — what’s not to love?
+Though reaching for a bottle of M&S’ ready-made offering is tempting (we’ve been guilty of this ourselves one too many times!), making your own mulled wine is super easy and a fun way to get into the Christmas spirit.
+Ahead, these five mulled wine recipes will see you through the holidays (and beyond).
+Cheers!

-If you’re a traditionalist at heart then this is the recipe for you.
+If you’re a mulled wine purist at heart, this recipe’s for you.
 Using classic spices and fragrant fruits, the result will warm any Scrooge’s heart.

 Ingredients (Serves 4)